gggrv/edu_archive_wristsaver_v5.5/readme.md

-# Educational Archive for "wristsaver v5.5"
+# Educational Archive for "Wristsaver v5.5"

-*Please note, that this project is obsolete, and is no longer maintained.
-No additional documentation will be released.
-No additional installation support will be provided*.
+*Note: This project is archived and no longer maintained.
+No additional documentation or installation support will be provided.*

-*Please note, that user font creation process, demonstrated in this readme file, is an extremely unpractical and tedious endeavor.
-More information regarding this project is available at the following address: [GitHub pages](https://gggrv.github.io/something/2022/05/17/devinfo-wristsaver/)*.
+*User font creation process, demonstrated in this readme file, is an extremely unpractical and tedious task*.

+*This readme document was optimised with AI*.

+<p style="text-align:right;"><a href="https://gggrv.github.io/something/2022/05/17/devinfo-wristsaver/">Homepage </a></p>

 ## What is This